-You can measure the size of your desk base on the numbers of gadgets that will be sitting in.
-If you will be using a single monitor you can personalize your desk based on this but is always better to add more space to accommodate other concerns.
+You can measure the size of your desk based on the numbers of gadgets that will be sitting in.
+If you tend to build a desk for gaming with a single monitor you can personalize your desk based on this but it is always better to add more space to accommodate other concerns.

 Once your plywood is cut, trim the edges with sandpaper and ensure the desk surface is as smooth as possible.
 This is to ensure that your mouse doesn't get stuck during game action.
 Once you dust the wood particles off the surface, apply lacquer to finish it off.

 Ensure you dry off with sandpaper after applying the first coat and allow to dry before applying lacquer for a second time.